Aqsu Xinjiang, China Travel Guide

 Observe local evening get-togethers in parks or public squares, often including dancing or music.

-Ensure preparations for late-night transport if you venture out, as public choices might be limited.
+Ensure getting ready for late-night transport if you venture out, as public choices may be scarce.